acusti/onscrolling/README.md

 ## Tests

 Tests use Mocha + Should.js + Sinon.
-Using `npm test` will run the tests in PhantomJS, but you can also open `test/index.html` directly in a browser.
+Using `npm test` will run the tests in headless Chrome via mocha-chrome, but you can also open `test/index.html` directly in a browser.

 ## TODO